vinhanguyen/openid-client/README.md

-# How to add OpenID Connect auth to Angular app
+# Implemention of OpenID Connect authentication in Angular

 ## Install dependencies
 ```